-In much the same way the master of ceremonies conducting the festivities of the evening is a focal point and unifying factor for an event; he’s the man out front.
+In much the same way the master of ceremonies conducting the festivities of the evening is a unifying factor for an event; he’s the man out front.

-Being interesting and entertaining the MC yet strikes the proper tone.
+The MC is representing the celebrant.
+He strikes the proper tone for the event.
 Unless otherwise instructed he is not there to make wisecracks or use profanity and otherwise make guests feel uncomfortable.
-For more about this please see the link: Your Master of Ceremonies, What Does He Do? on the Wedding and Event Podcast Website.
+For more about this please see the link: Your Master of Ceremonies, What Does He Do? on the Elegant Music Website.